peterjhpark1205/peterjhpark1205.github.io/_pages/about.md

 I'm going to post my blog mostly in Korean.
 But if there's more time to post, I'm planning to switch the it into english, or sometimes the language I'm interested in.

-Let's cherish every moment! :v:
+Let's cherish every moment! :v: <br>
 매순간을 소중하게! :v:

 ## Eager to know about
 - :space_invader:: Math
 - :alien:: Code
+- :monkey:: AI

 ## Personal Interest on Note
 - :musical_note:: Music